minio/mc/docs/minio-client-complete-guide.md

 <a name="replicate"></a>
 ### Command `replicate`
-`replicate` command provides a convenient way to set, remove, and list bucket replication configuration.
+`replicate` - A convenient way to manage bucket replication configuration.

 ```
 USAGE: